eight04/angular-ezdialog/README.md

 ezdialog.confirm()
 ezdialog.yesno()	// same as confirm, but button text setted as Yes/No instead of OK/Cancel.

-// These methods will return a dialog object.
+// These methods will return a dialog instance.
 You can provide some callbacks.
-// Note that you have to call this.close() in ok/cancel callback to close dialog. dialog.confirm()
+// You have to call this.close() in ok/cancel callback to close dialog. dialogInstance.confirm()
 	.ok(func)		// call when click on ok button .cancel(func)	// call when click on cancel button .close(func)	// after dialog close.

+// Use ezmodal service to toggle modal. ezmodal.toggle(id)
 ```

 Options